Home to one of the world's most exceptional modern engineering marvels, Panama invokes historic nostalgia.

 For more information on insurance, please go to: Travel Insurance

-Please note these dates are for 2013.
-For a current list of public holidays go to: http://www.worldtravelguide.net/Panama/public-holidays
+Please note these dates are for 2017.
+For a current list of public holidays in Panama go to: http://www.worldtravelguide.net/panama/public-holidays

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.